andens/vue-dnd-list/README.md

 If the list items change viewport position under circumstances beyond the control of `vue-dnd-list` while sorting is active, `synchronizeHelperTranslation` may be called on a `SortableContainer` instance to immediately synchronize the helper position.
 This moves the helper item into place and sorts items according to the updated position.

+When the facade item is removed, the `left` and `right` styles are set to match the target element position.
+The `transform` style is set to offset the item to where it was when dropped.
+With this the user can transition the facade during the settling phase.
+Remember, using `!important` for the `transform` property overrides the inline style.

 == Internal details